shilpathota/RAGWithVertexAI/README.md

 - **Semantic Search** inside documents using **FAISS**
 - **Natural Language Question Answering** from uploaded content

+### ✅ Now MCP-Compliant!

+This system has been **upgraded with MCP (Model Context Protocol)** — a standardized interface for unified interaction between the client and backend LLM services.

 Built using:
 - **FAISS** (Facebook AI Similarity Search) for local vector database
 - **SentenceTransformer** (`all-MiniLM-L6-v2`) for embeddings